-The provision of housing that allows pensioners to live independently stems from the introduction of the Woningwet (Housing Bill) of 1901 and the Invaliditeits- en Ouderdomswet (Disability and Pensions Bill) of 1913/1919, which entitled citizens over the age of seventy to a small pension.
-This meant that less wealthy elderly people could continue to live independently.
+The provision of housing that allows older people to live independently stems from the introduction of the Woningwet (Housing Bill) of 1901 and the Invaliditeits- en Ouderdomswet (Disability and Pensions Bill) of 1913/1919, which entitled citizens over the age of 70 to a small pension.
+This meant that less wealthy older people could continue to live independently.

-This ideological defence of the importance of community attributes an active role to the elderly within neighbourhoods.
-The older generation can use their life experience to put conflicts into perspective and can relieve tensions between parents and children.
-This role presupposes that the elderly continue to live in the community until an advanced age, albeit in special housing with access to communal facilities and support.
+This ideological defence of the importance of community attributes an active role to older people within neighbourhoods.
+The older generation can use their life experience to put conflicts into perspective and relieve tensions between parents and children.
+This role presupposes that older people continue to live in the community until an advanced age, albeit in special housing with access to communal facilities and support.

-The oldest form of collective housing for the elderly is the almshouse.
-In many towns from the thirteenth century almshouses were built for the elderly and other vulnerable members of society such as widows and unmarried persons.
-In the twentieth century, collective housing for the elderly took various forms with different names: old-age homes, care homes, rest homes, hospices etc.
+The oldest form of collective housing for older people is the almshouse.
+In many towns from the 13th century on, almshouses were built for older people and other vulnerable members of society such as widows and unmarried people.
+In the 20th century, collective housing for older people took various forms with different names: retirement homes, care homes and rest homes among them.

 The service flat